 Day neutral strawberries set fruit continually over several weeks, during the late summer and fall, providing a high value specially item for roadside stands and farm markets.
 Day neutral plants are often grown as an annual crop, on raised beds with plastic mulch and very high planting densities.
 As a result, the establishment costs and labor commitment tend to be quite high.

 Dormant, day neutral strawberry crowns should be planted in the spring as soon as the beds are prepared.
 Planting is done by hand using a simple planting tool.
-A piece of 1/8” iron flat bar about 12” long is bent at a 90° angle about 4” from one end to create a handle this and is often wrapped with duct tape to provide a soft grip.
+A piece of 1/8” iron flat bar about 12” long is bent at a 90° angle about 4” from one end to create a handle.
+This may be wrapped with duct tape to provide a soft grip.
 The opposite end of the bar is notched from the edges to the middle to about a ¾” depth to create shallow inverted “V” at the end.
 The notched edge is slightly sharpened to ease penetration through the mulch and soil.
 The notched edge of the tool is placed over a plant that is laid on the plastic so that it will ”grab” about ½” of the root ends as the tool is pushed into the soil, drawing the plant into the bed.
 Push the crowns straight down through the mulch with the tool and into the soil so that the soil surface comes halfway up the crown.
 Gently pinch the soil around the crown as you withdraw the planting tool.
-Plants should be spaced 10” to 14” apart within a row.
+Plants should be spaced 10 to 14” apart within a row.
 Planting in a double row, 24” apart, on a 42” wide bed with 13” between plants within the row will require about 13,400 plants per acre.

 All flower blossoms that emerge should be pinched off for 4 to 6 weeks after planting.
 All runner plants that emerge during the summer should also be removed.
 While runner removal is labor-intensive, it improves both yield and fruit quality.
-The field should be irrigated immediately after planting and regularly thereafter.
-One to 2” of water per week is recommended.
+The field should be irrigated immediately after planting and regularly thereafter; 1 to 2” of water per week is recommended.
 Drip lines can be used to deliver soluble fertilizers to the plant.
 Recommended rates of fertilizer vary depending on the number of plants per acre, soil type, and variety.
-Generally, 2 lbs of actual nitrogen per acre per week applied through the drip lines will provide good growth.
+Generally, 2 lbs of actual N per acre per week applied through the drip lines will provide good growth.

 Day neutral strawberry beds are not usually carried over for second year.
 Although plants can produce an early spring crop the following year, and fruit again the next summer and fall if carried over, fruit quality, especially size, is much lower and runner control becomes a major problem.
 If the beds are to be carried over, winter protection is required in the form of heavyweight row covers, applied in the fall when the plants are dormant.